PullBeforePush/AI_Notes_Taker/README.md

 📝 Action items with responsible persons

 You can also email the generated summary to multiple recipients directly from the app.
+Here is the Link to [AI_Notes_Taker](https://aisummary2025.streamlit.app/) try it out it is deployed and ready to use.

 ## Features